callyral/kittyfetch/README.md

 configuration is in the script, you must edit it.

-i plan on adding de/wm detection and a config file.
+~~i plan on adding de/wm detection and a config file.~~ i don't have any plans for this right now, feel free to make pull requests if you'd like to

 ## note